 Product costs are entered in the inventory asset account in the order in which they’re acquired, but they aren’t necessarily taken out of the inventory asset account in the same order.
 You can choose the right inventory accounting system (for you) to record your cost of goods sold and the cost balance that remains in your inventory asset account.

-3 Simple Inventory Accounting Systems
+3 Simple Choices For Your Inventory Accounting System

 FIFO (first-in, first-out): You charge out product costs to cost of goods sold expense in the chronological order in which you acquired the products.
 The procedure is that simple.
 It’s like the first people in line at your truck get their orders first.
 The window server takes the orders in order in which they were bought.